pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-extending-ultimatexr.md

     - Create SensorLeft and SensorRight empty GameObjects under the /LeftHand/SensorsLeft and /RightHand/SensorRight objects.
 These GameObjects will represent where each controller will be placed in the hand, and are used to know where the avatar hands should be positioned using the tracked controller position as a reference.
     - Add the input and tracking components under the /Components tree.
 Add the sensor references to the tracking component and the `UxrController3DModel` references from step 6 to the input component.

-By now the new devices should be working.
+{{% callout info %}}
 To help with the integration testing, the built-in prefabs can be used together with the DebugInputPanel prefab located at /Prefabs/UI/DebugInput.
+{{% /callout %}}

 ## New Locomotion